flutter/website/src/platform-integration/platform-adaptations.md

 When using the Material package, the typography automatically defaults to the font family appropriate for the platform.
-On Android, the Roboto font is used.
+Android uses the Roboto font.
-On iOS, the OS's San Francisco font family is used.
+iOS uses the San Francisco font.

-When using the Cupertino package, the [default theme][] always uses the San Francisco font.
+When using the Cupertino package, the [default theme][] uses the San Francisco font.

 The San Francisco font license limits its usage to software running on iOS, macOS, or tvOS only.